Kabilduke/Chatbot-API-key/README.md

 ## Description

 The purpose of this project is to demonstrate how to create chatbots using the OpenAI API key.
-It includes examples and tutorials for building different types of chatbots, such as question-answering bots, conversation bots, and more.
+It includes examples and tutorials for building different types of chatbots, such as question-answering bots, conversation bots, and more by changing the prompt template.

 ## Installation